Nikephoros Bryennios the Younger

-Nikephoros Bryennios (or Nicephorus Bryennius; Greek: Νικηφόρος Βρυέννιος, Nikēphoros Bryennios; 1062/82–1137) was a Byzantine general, statesman and historian.
+Nikephoros Bryennios (or Nicephorus Bryennius; Greek: Νικηφόρος Βρυέννιος, Nikēphoros Bryennios; c.
+1060 or 1080–1137) was a Byzantine general, statesman and historian.
 He was born at Orestias (Adrianople) in the theme of Macedonia.

 Life

 The Bryennios family were prominent in the city of Adrianople where they were locally powerful.
 His father (or possibly grandfather), of the same name, the governor of the theme of Dyrrhachium, had revolted against the feeble Michael VII, but had been defeated by the future Emperor Alexios I Komnenos.
 The son, who was distinguished for his learning, personal beauty, and engaging qualities, gained the favour of Alexios I and the hand of his daughter Anna Komnene, receiving the titles of Caesar and panhypersebastos (one of the new dignities introduced by Alexios).
 The marriage of Nikephoros the Younger was probably arranged during the Cuman War of 1094, when Alexios needed the support of the Bryennios family and their abilities to mobilise the military potential of Thrace.
 The marriage took place two years later.

 Bryennios successfully defended the walls of Constantinople against the attacks of Godfrey of Bouillon during the First Crusade (1097).
 This was more of a demonstration than a serious conflict, as the Byzantine defenders were ordered to shoot the Crusaders' horses, to avoid killing Christians on a holy day.
 He conducted the peace negotiations between Alexios and Prince Bohemond I of Antioch resulting in the Treaty of Devol of 1108.
 Byennios played an important part in the defeat of Melikshah, the Seljuq Sultan of Rûm, at the Battle of Philomelion (1116), where he led a cavalry charge which almost captured the Sultan.

 After the death of Alexios, he refused to enter into the conspiracy set afoot by his mother-in-law Irene Doukaina and his wife Anna to depose John II Komnenos, the son of Alexios, and raise him to the throne.
 His wife attributed his refusal to cowardice, but it seems from certain passages in his own work that he really regarded it as a crime to revolt against the rightful heir; the only reproach that can be brought against him is that he did not nip the conspiracy in the bud.
 He was on very friendly terms with the new emperor, John II, whom he accompanied, as a senior commander, on his repeated Anatolian campaigns.
 During the Syrian campaign (1137), he became ill and was forced to return to Constantinople, where he died in the same year.